St Dionis Backchurch: Early history

 The church of St Dionis was dedicated to Dionysus the Areopagite.
 The name Backchurch could have come from its standing behind other buildings, or from its position relative to the church of St Gabriel Fenchurch.
 It was in existence by the year 1288, when Reginald de Standen was recorded as being the rector.
 In 1466 the Alderman John Darby had an aisle added, in which he was buried.
 John Strype noted that "The middle Ile of this Church was new laid in the Year of our Lord 1629.
 The Steeple was repaired, a new Turret built, new Frames were made for the Bells, and this Church was decently beautified in the Year of our Lord 1632".

 The patronage of the church belonged to the prior and canons of Christchurch, Canterbury until the Dissolution, after which it passed to the dean and chapter of Canterbury Cathedral.

+The burial registers of St Dionis Backchurch include two Virginians "out of Sir Thomas Smithes house" who died in October and November 1613, and a third Virginian man Abraham who died in August 1616.
+Smythe's house was in Philpot Lane.

 Rebuilding after the Great Fire

 The church was destroyed in the Great Fire of London in 1666, and rebuilt to the designs of Christopher Wren in 1674 at a cost of £5,737.
 A tower, also to Wren's design, was added ten years later.

 The church was built mostly of stone, with some brick which was later stuccoed.
 The east end of the church, in Lime Street, had a pediment and two pairs of coupled Ionic pilasters with a large window below carved festoons.

 A row of shops, built against the south wall, stood between the church and Fenchurch street.
-A survey of 1858 revealed that a 15th Century crypt had survived underneath Wren's chancel.
+A survey of 1858 revealed that a 15th-Century crypt had survived underneath Wren's chancel.

 The main body of Wren's church was 66 feet long and 59 feet wide.
 It was divided into nave and aisles by Ionic columns supporting an entablature.
 The ceiling of the nave was arched, and pierced with circular windows under groin vaulted openings, while the aisle ceilings were horizontal.
 There was a west gallery with an organ.

 The bell tower was divided into three storeys by string courses.
 At the top was an open parapet, and a small bell turret which had been removed by the nineteenth century.

 In 1724 the church received a new three manual organ with 29 stops, large for its day, which cost £749.
 It was designed by Renatus Harris and approved by a number of experts including George Frederick Handel.
 Charles Burney was later to be appointed organist in 1749.